Sopanha2020/From-Jupyter-to-Azure-Web-App/README.md

 ## 💡 Overview

-The process leverages the power of the Voilà library to seamlessly convert your interactive Jupyter Notebook into a polished web app.
+The process leverages the power of library to seamlessly convert your interactive Jupyter Notebook into a polished web app.
 We'll walk through creating the notebook within the Azure Machine Learning environment, containerizing it using Docker, and finally, deploying it as a robust Azure Web App.

 ## 📝 Key Steps